 Our verb is used to designate a time (2 Samuel 20:5), a place (Jeremiah 47:7), even a concubine (Exodus 21:8).
 It's frequently used to describe a scheduled meeting between God and people (Exodus 29:42), or a scheduled gathering of people for some kind of purpose (Joshua 11:5).
 Its derivations are:

 - The feminine noun עדה ('eda), which looks a lot like the previous roots, meaning congregation.
 It's used mainly to indicate Israel as an appointed congregation, but it may also mean a swarm of bees (Judges 14:8), animals in general (Psalm 68:30), or even angels (Psalm 82:1).

 - The masculine noun מועד (mo'ed), meaning appointed time (Genesis 18:14) or place (Lamentations 2:6).
-This word also features in the phrase אהל מועד ('ohel mo'ed), which is commonly translated as 'tent of meeting' but which rather should be known as the 'tent of the schedule' (Exodus 33:7, Numbers 12:4).
-Unlike every other contemporary theology, the Hebrew model dictated that in stead of by meddling deities and wily spirits, the observable world was governed by fixed laws — natural laws that always work everywhere the same, that can not be broken, and upon which everything, including humanity, operates (Isaiah 28:10, Matthew 5:18; see our articles on the names Logos and Torah).
+This word also features in the phrase אהל מועד ('ohel mo'ed), which is commonly translated as 'tent of meeting' (Exodus 33:7, Numbers 12:4).
+Unlike every other contemporary theology, the Hebrew model dictated that instead of by meddling deities and wily spirits, the observable world was governed by fixed laws — natural laws that always work everywhere the same, that cannot be broken, and upon which everything, including humanity, operates (Isaiah 28:10, Matthew 5:18; see our articles on the names Logos and Torah).